 Stage 1

-We are operating a charity fundraising model for the first 5 years, whilst we build our alternative outcomes framework.
+We have operated a charity fundraising model for the first 5 years, whilst we developed our model and understood our outcomes.

 Stage 2